Stable Isotope Facility

 The Stable Isotope Facility currently houses six isotope ratio mass spectrometers allowing the analysis of a full suite of traditional stable isotopes (H, O, C, N, S) on a wide variety of geological and biological samples.
 The isotope ratio mass spectrometers are operated in continuous flow or as dual inlet systems.
 Peripheral instrumentation used routinely include elemental analyzers that allow combustion of samples and multiprep bench systems for the analysis of carbonates.

 In addition, to the dual inlet and continuous flow instrumentation and online sample preparation systems, the Stable Isotope Facility includes laboratory space used for the processing of a variety of samples for isotope analysis.
 This includes microbalances, drying ovens, high-temperature muffle furnaces, freeze-drying capabilities, and centrifuges.
-The Stable Isotope Facility works closely together with other analytical facilities within the Mines Geoscience Laboratories, providing researchers with access to sample preparation equipment allowing sample cutting, heavy liquid mineral separation, and magnetic mineral separation.
+The Stable Isotope Facility works closely together with other analytical facilities within the Department of Geology and Geological Engineering, providing researchers with access to sample preparation equipment allowing sample cutting, heavy liquid mineral separation, and magnetic mineral separation.

 CONTACT DETAILS